IneededAnAccountToDoStuff/GroupMe-Extractor-3/README.md

 Visit https://dev.groupme.com/

 The python script asks you for your token every time.
 If you use this regularly, I'd recommend editing the .py file with your token.

+## How does this work?
+This script is based off the [GroupMe API](https://dev.groupme.com/docs/v3).
+It requests the list of all your chats, then extracts the messages for each chat, extracting topic messages along the way.
+It then searches the attachments, and extracts them.
+All of this is packed up into a nice little zip file.

+## Is this safe?
+Yes.
+It uses the official GroupMe API, and the data stays local.
+At no point does any data pass through anything but your computer and GroupMe unencrypted.